SkepticSeptic/wifimelon/README.md

 # wifimelon
 wifimelon is a lightweight, open source, Golang based Wi-Fi hacking framework focused on the use of several concurrent Wi-Fi adapters capable of packet injection.
-(WIP)
+This repository is currently under active development.
+Use only on test networks that you own.